jmjuanes/lowcss/docs/theming.md

 ## Customization

-Each utility is mapped to a CSS variable (prefixed with `--low-*`), making customization simple.
+Each theme utility is mapped to a CSS variable (prefixed with `--low-*`), making customization simple.
 You can **override these variables** to match your brand or design needs.

 - Customize utilities to set the background and text color of the `<body>`: